jsmolka/jsmolka.github.io/content/eggvance/progress/report-1.md

 ---
 At the end of last year I finished my introduction project to C++.
 Since then, I read a couple of books about the language and I really started to like it.
 Finishing my previous project also meant looking for a new one.
 The idea of creating a GBA emulator originated in a C++ class where one of my fellow students asked if the emulator I was playing on was the project for the class.
 I said no but the idea got stuck in my head (thanks Robert).

 After writing a basic [Chip-8](https://github.com/jsmolka/sandbox-cpp/tree/master/chip8) emulator and a less than half finished [GB](https://github.com/jsmolka/egg-gb) emulator, I moved on to the GBA because that's what I really wanted to do.
-Now, exactly seven months after the initial commit, I feel like the emulator in a state that is worth writing about.
+Now, exactly seven months after the initial commit, I feel like the emulator is in a state that is worth talking about.

 {{<figures>}}
   {{<figure src="/img/pokemon_emerald.png" caption="Figure 1 - Pokemon Emerald" class="full left">}}